 When we’re out shopping for groceries, we know how to compare costs.
-We usually look at price and compare it to the volume or weight of the produce offered.
-But how do you calculate the CBD price?
+We usually look at price and compare it to the volume or weight of the produce offered, and sometimes it’s even broken down for us.
+But how do you calculate CBD oil prices?
 Is a bigger bottle necessarily going to give you a better price?

-Ask yourself whether you’re buying oil or whether you’re actually hoping to buy CBD oil.
-Obviously, since CBD is the active ingredient in the oil, the volume of the oil itself doesn’t matter as much as the percentage of CBD that you’re getting in the oil.
+Ask yourself whether you’re buying carrier oil or whether you’re actually hoping to buy CBD oil.
+Obviously, since CBD is the active ingredient, the volume of the oil itself doesn’t matter as much as the percentage of the CBD that the oil contains.

 It’s no use getting a huge bottle of oil with just about no CBD in it.
 So how do you calculate and compare actual costs?

-Before we go into this, you should also remember that price should not be your only consideration.
+Before we go into this, you should remember that CBD oil prices should not be your only consideration.
 Do look at the quality of the product in terms of where it comes from, how reliable it is and whether it was extracted in accordance with best practice.

 A selection of our products